WellsCui/pytorch-wavenet/README.md

 # pytorch-wavenet
-A Pytorch implement  of google WaveNet paper
+A Pytorch implementation of google WaveNet paper